Health and Nutrition Fund

 Why Is Child Hunger a Problem?

-Child hunger is a problem because children who experience food insecurity in their first years of life are more likely to lag behind their peers in developing socially, emotionally and cognitively.
-And once they fall behind, hungry children tend to stay behind developmentally, even when food security is no longer an issue.
+• Young children who experience food insecurity in their first years of life are more likely to lag in social, emotional and cognitive development.
+And once behind, hungry children tend to stay behind, even when food security is no longer an issue.

 What Causes Child Hunger?